santteegt/final-project-santteegt/README.md

 truffle migrate --reset
 ```

-* Once truffle migrate finishes, run the following command to deploy the dApp on IPFS
+* You can check the three migration scripts [here](migrations/).
+Once truffle migrate finishes, run the following command to deploy the dApp on IPFS

 ```bash
 npm run build